Is a Digital Project Right for Me?

 #### Part 5

 My partner took the participants through a [digital project gallery](https://new.express.adobe.com/webpage/3J2Pcjmr40x6G?) she created.
-I made some edits and additions to the listed projects.
+I later made some edits and additions to the listed projects.
 For each we gave a project example, related digital skills, potential digital tools, and other considerations.

 #### Part 6